kyma-project/kyma/resources/application-connector/README.md

 ## Connector Service

-The Connector Service is responsible for generating and sending back client certificates based on Certificate Signing Request (CSR).
+The Connector Service is responsible for generating and sending back client certificates based on a Certificate Signing Request (CSR).
 It supports two modes: standalone and central.
-In standalone mode, the Connector Service works on and for the cluster in which it is deployed.
+In the standalone mode, the Connector Service works on and for the cluster in which it is deployed.
 In the central mode, Connector Service supports multiple clusters.
-By default, the installation of the Connector Service installation is set to standalone.
+By default, the Connector Service installs as a standalone component.

 ### Install Connector Service as central